 Additionally, an attorney is required to make any communication concerning their services to be truthful and verifiable.

 Any communication involving advertising, including websites are not permitted to rely on emotional appeal or contain any statement or claim that relates to the quality of the lawyer's services.

 According to the comments section of Rule 32:7.1, an attorney should not advertise in a way that gives a prospective client false hopes of a certain success or any form of undue expectation.
 Therefore, the use of disclaimers about past case results on the attorney's website are important to inform a prospective client that past case results do not indicate the outcome of their case and that case results are not typical.

+Special rules apply to an Iowa attorney who is designated as a board certified specialist.
 According to Rule 32:7.4, a lawyer is prohibited from stating or implying they are certified or a specialist in a specific area of law on their website or any other communication on the internet unless:

 Additionally, under Rule 32:7.4(e), if an attorney desires to state their practice is limited to a certain area of law on their website, that they primarily practice in certain areas of law on their website, or they claim to practice in certain areas on their website, they must meet certain requirements for the amount of time spent practicing in that field of law.

 However, an attorney that claims their practice is a "general practice included but not limited to" followed by various practice areas does not have to comply with the practice area time requirements.